girishvalluri192/Netflix_Data_Analysis/README.md

 ### Insights Drawn from TV Shows Page of DashBoard

-for knowing the overall analytics of TV shows   based on filters WorldMap , Bar Graph , Area Graph
+for knowing the overall analytics of TV shows   based on filters WorldMap , Bar Graph , Area Graph we can use this page of the dashboard

+Total count TV Shows : 2675

+Total count of Directors : 223

+Total count of Genres : 17

+Total release in Locations : 196

+Release of Tv Shows started in Year : 2008

+Release of Tv Shows ended in  Year : 2021